Najwanyusnianda/saku_beasiswa/.github/instructions/architecture_design.instructions.md

 Reusable Widgets: If you create a widget that could potentially be used on more than one screen (e.g., a custom card or text field), place it in lib/core/widgets/.
 This promotes code reuse and a consistent UI.

 Responsiveness: While the initial target is mobile, build UI in a way that can adapt to different screen sizes.
 Use LayoutBuilder and avoid fixed pixel widths/heights where possible.

+## Visual Hierarchy & Typography
+To ensure a consistent and professional look, all developers must adhere to the following typography hierarchy.
+All styles refer to the TextTheme defined in lib/core/theme/app_typography.dart.

+1. Screen Titles: For main titles in an AppBar.
+Style: headlineSmall or headlineMedium

+2. Card / Section Titles: For the title of any Card or a header for a section of content.
+Style: titleMedium

+3. Body Content: For the main, readable text within a component.

+Style: bodyLarge or bodyMedium

+4. Metadata & Captions: For less important text like dates, status tags, or field descriptions.

+Style: bodySmall or labelMedium

+Button Text:

+Style: labelLarge

+Example: In the "Academic Profile" card, the title "Academic Profile" must use titleMedium.
+The text "Universitas Indonesia" should use bodyMedium.
+The label "GPA" should use bodySmall.

+## Domain-Specific Business Logic
+Complex business logic that is specific to the Saku Beasiswa domain should be handled cleanly within the application layer.

+Example: "Match Score" Calculation:

+The logic to calculate a scholarship's match score based on a user's profile is a core piece of business logic.

+This calculation must not happen in the UI layer or the database layer.

+It should be a method within a Riverpod Notifier or service in the application layer.
+This method will take the UserProfile and Scholarship domain models as input and return the calculated score.
+This keeps the logic pure, testable, and decoupled from the UI and data fetching.